filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 - Storage bounties and auction mechanisms.
 - Enabling L2 bridges.
 - Futures and derivatives on storage that compose in DeFi fashion.
-- Conditional loans for sector pledging.
+- Conditional leases for sector pledging.

 If you have a great idea or suggestion, join the discussion on the [FVM forum](https://fvm-forum.filecoin.io).